wvbe/xquery-cli/README.md

 By default XQuery returns are logged to STDOUT, and event data is logged to STDERR.
-Use `--no-stdout` (`-o`) or `--no-stderr` (`-O`) if you want. only events are logged, to STDERR.
-If you use the `--stdout` (`-o`) option you will also see the output returned by your console on STDOUT.
-Use `--no-stderr` (`-O`) if you are then no longer interested in the events.
+Use `--no-stdout` (`-o`) or `--no-stderr` (`-O`) if you want.

 ```sh
 xq -x "fontoxpath:version()" --no-stderr